thvf6/Data-Science-Projects/README.md

 # Grade-Scraper

 This web scraper uses Scrapy to collect grade distribution data for math courses at MU.
-Code for a scatter-plot that displays A and F range grades vs. the average GPA is also included.
+The plotting file includes code that generates a scatter plot and linear regression model for the distributions of A, C, and F grades.

 ## Guide